Social alienation proves popular in Hollywood's fall lineup

 LONELINESS IS 'FERTILE GROUND'

-"Carrie," out in theaters last week, is a classic tale of social isolation and revenge as misfit student Carrie White wreaks havoc at her high school prom after being bullied.
+"Carrie," out in theatres last week, is a classic tale of social isolation and revenge as misfit student Carrie White wreaks havoc at her high school prom after being bullied.

 "I'm drawn to an alienated character, because if they're alienated, they have a huge need generally to find love and acceptance, to find normality, to find their way back to the human community," Peirce said.